wtsi-hgi/tt/README.md

 If you put these statements in a `.env` file that's in the current working directory when you start the tt server, it will automatically be sourced.

+To distinguish test and production environments, instead put the statements in files .env.test.local and .env.production.local respectively, and then set the TT_ENV environment variable to "test" or "production" to select the environment to use.

 ## Development

 Install sqlc: